 5. To prevent damage, freshly reddened and not quite ripe berries are removed.

-It is desirable that ripe berries do not come into contact with wet ground; for this, special support rings are placed under the bushes (sold in garden stores) or plastic bottles are placed.
+It is advisable that ripe berries do not come into contact with wet soil; for this, special support rings (sold in garden stores) or plastic bottles are placed under the bushes.
 You can mulch the ground with any material except peat.

 Fungal disease.
-The infection persists in the affected overwintering leaves and plant debris.
-Strawberries grown on heavy soils with an excess of organic matter are more prone to ramularia blight.
+The infection persists in affected overwintering leaves and plant debris.
+Strawberries grown on heavy soils with excess organic matter are more susceptible to ramularia.

 Description of the disease.
-It affects leaves, peduncles, stalks, sepals.
-Numerous small red-brown spots of a rounded or angular shape appear on strawberry leaves.
+Affects leaves, peduncles, stalks, sepals.
+Numerous small red-brown spots of round or angular shape appear on strawberry leaves.
 As the mycelium develops, the spots turn white, but a brown border always remains around them.
-In hot weather, the affected tissue cracks and falls out, in wet weather, a white coating of sporulation appears.
+In hot weather, the affected tissue cracks and falls out; in humid weather, a white coating of sporulation appears.
 The spores spread to neighboring leaves and plants.

-On peduncles, stalks, sepals spots are dark brown, whitening with time.
-They are elongated and slightly depressed.
-With a strong defeat, the peduncles become brown, thinner, fall and dry.
+On the peduncles, stalks, and sepals the spots are dark brown, turning white over time.
+They are elongated and slightly pressed.
+With severe damage, the flower stalks become brown, thin, fall and dry out.

-The first signs of the disease on strawberries appear in early to mid-May; rainy weather contributes to the spread of infection in summer.
-A large amount of moisture in the soil after snowmelt also contributes to the development of the disease.
+The first signs of the disease on strawberries appear in early to mid-May; in summer, rainy weather contributes to the spread of infection.
+A large amount of moisture in the soil after snow melts also contributes to the development of the disease.

-1. 3-4 times treatment with Bayleton: during the period of leaf regrowth, when the peduncles are advanced, after harvesting and 10-12 days after the previous treatment.
+1. 3-4 times treatment with Bayleton: during the period of leaf growth, when flower stalks extend, after harvesting and 10-12 days after the previous treatment.

 2. Double treatment with Euparen.
 You can do 4 treatments, alternating Euparen and Bayleton.

 3. Spraying with Nitrafen.
-A broad-spectrum drug that can accumulate in the soil and cause plant burns, so it is used once in early spring or late autumn.
+The drug has a broad spectrum of action, can accumulate in the soil and cause burns to plants, so it is used once in early spring or late autumn.

-4. Double processing of strawberries with Bordeaux mixture: before flowering and in the second half of July.
-Leaves are processed from the bottom side.
+4. Double treatment of strawberries with Bordeaux mixture: before flowering and in the second half of July.
+The leaves are processed from the underside.

-Folk methods of treatment.
+Traditional methods of treatment.
 Spraying strawberries with a 5% iodine solution (10 ml per 10 liters of water).
-Processing is carried out on the leaves before flowering.
+Treatment is carried out on the leaves before flowering.

 Disease prevention: